Show us the lower price and we'll do more than match it, we'll beat it! Learn More

 DAY 1: London - Stonehenge - Bath - Cardiff

 Welcome to your tour of the UK and Ireland!
 Departing from London, we make our way to Stonehenge (optional), the ancient archaeological wonder that has stood for thousands of years in the countryside of south-west England.
 Ponder the mysteries of this ancient site for yourself and learn about the history of the area.
 Once we’ve had a chance to look around, we’re off to the beautiful and historic city of Bath, famous of course for the Roman baths built here during the reign of the Empire.
-Heading into nearby Wales, Caerphilly Castle is our next stop, where you’ll be able to snap a few photos of this ancient attraction, built in the 13th century by Gilbert de Clare, a red-headed Norman nobleman.
-Finally, we arrive in the Welsh capital of Cardiff, where we’ll stop for the night.
+Heading into nearby Wales we arrive in the capital, Cardiff, where we’ll stop for the night.

 DAY 2: Stratford-upon-Avon - Liverpool